nusratdevo/eks-monitoring/README.md

 ![service.webp](image/service.webp)
 Grafana will be coming along with Prometheus as the stable version

-### step: Exposing Prometheus and Grafan to the external world
+### Steps: Exposing Prometheus and Grafan to the external world
 - We change service type in svc file from ClusterIP to LoadBalancer
 ``` kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus ```
 - verifiying attached LoadBalancer to svc file